 The chebecs were shallow-draught vessels built with concave waterlines in the bows and sides sloping outwards.
 They were rigged with lateen sails on all three masts and carried 20 - 40 guns.

-The chebec Le Requin was built in 1750 - 1751 by Majorcan shipwrights at the Royal Dockyard in Toulon for the French navy.
+The chebec Le Requin was built in the years 1750 and 1751 by Majorcan shipwrights at the Royal Dockyard in Toulon.
 She was launched on 14 March 1751.
 Her crew were 220 men, her armament were twenty-four 8-pdr-guns.
-She was to show excellent sailing qualities and served in the French navy until 1770.
+Le Requin was to show excellent sailing qualities and served in the French navy until 1770.

 There are two stands for the model.
 A larger one with decorative wooden intarsia, and a simpler one made from plum tree.
 Both can be used depending on taste and the furniture the model will be placed on.

 The ship can be taken out of the stands, e.g. for transport.